-§136-18.
-FEES
+SECTION 155-18: FEES

-A fee schedule shall be established by resolution of Town Board.
+A fee schedule shall be established by resolution of the Town Board of the Town of Niagara.
 Such fee schedule may thereafter be amended from time to time by like resolution.
 The fees set forth in, or determined in accordance with, such fee schedule or amended fee schedule shall be charged and collected for the submission of applications, the issuance of Building Permits, amended Building Permits, renewed Building Permits, Certificates of Occupancy, Certificates of Compliance, Temporary Certificates, Operating Permits, fire safety and property maintenance inspections, and other actions of the Code Enforcement Officer described in or contemplated by this local law.